Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 The proof of \eqref{conj_base_change} in this case is obtained similarly by dualizing the arguments in the previous proof. \end{proof}

-As in the theory of ordinary derivators, there is an additional axiom which is very useful in practice.
-Before we state this axiom, we recall that as in the classical case, for every $\infty$-prederivator $\der$ and $\x, \y \in \dia$, there is an \emph{underlying $(\x-)$diagram functor}:
+In the context of ordinary derivators, there is a well-known additional axiom (Der 5) which is very useful in practice.
+Before we state the generalization of this axiom to higher derivators, we define (similarly to the classical case) for every $\infty$-prederivator $\der$ and $\x, \y \in \dia$, the \emph{underlying $(\x-)$diagram functor}

-which is the adjoint of the following composition:
+to be the adjoint of the following composition:

 We say that a functor $F\colon \C\to \D$ between $\infty$-categories is $n$--\emph{full} if it restricts to $(n-1)$-connected maps between the mapping spaces.
 For example, a full functor between ordinary categories is $1$-full in this sense.